Ongoing Projects at NEHRI

 Human biomonitoring: National Survey - stage 2

-This investigation is an extention of our initial study performed among blood donors who donated blood during two consecutive years 2020-2022.
-In all, close to 4800 samples were collected and 911 of these were tested by the National Laboratory of Public Health for arsenic (As), cadmium (Cd), chromium (Cr) and lead (Pb) (Hassan et al, 2020, Hassan et al, 2023a, Hassan et al, 2023b).
+This investigation is an extension of our initial study performed among blood donors who donated blood during two consecutive years 2020-2022.
+In that study, close to 4800 samples were collected and 911 of these were tested by the National Laboratory of Public Health for arsenic (As), cadmium (Cd), chromium (Cr) and lead (Pb) (Hassan et al, 2020, Hassan et al, 2023a, Hassan et al, 2023b).

-In the new analysis, 2,000 blood samples will be tested, primarily sampled from non-urban areas.
+In the new analysis, 1,100 additional samples will be tested, primarily sampled from non-urban areas, which will add up to 2000 blood samples in donors in Israel.
 The findings will complete to the full picture on metals' concentrations in the general population of the Israeli residents.

-We will search for sources of metals contamination in the form of hazardous industries in case of any systematically elevaled levels of metals detected in spatial clusters.
+We will search for sources of metals contamination in the form of hazardous industries in case of any systematically elevated levels of metals detected in spatial clusters.

 Finally, we will perform an ecological study to assess any correlation between exposure to ambient pollution and morbidity.